FindMySchool LogoFindMySchool

 Faith commitment is expected.
 This is a Catholic school in DNA, not just name.
 All students are expected to attend Mass, participate in liturgies, and study Religious Education.
 Families uncomfortable with this should look elsewhere.

 Strict discipline.
-The school prides itself on high standards of behaviour and uniform.
+The school is known for high standards of behaviour and uniform.
 The approach is traditional and firm.
 This structure suits most children well but requires full parental backing.

 Large site.
 With 1,400 students, the school can feel busy.
 However, the pastoral structures ensure the scale does not overwhelm the individual.